 I have lived in many places, each different and special to me.
 They have all been home.

 Home has been the people I’ve loved.
-Some have come and gone, those who helped me to understand what love is, and some who showed what it is not.
+Many have come and gone.
+There were those who helped me to understand what love is, and some who showed what it is not.
 They came to me as a messenger at the right time.
-And there were a few who were sent to show me loss and the fragility of life.
+A few were sent to teach me loss and the fragility of life.

 I carry it all with me, they go where I go.